top of page

 Terrie: For showing me how to organize on a large scale

-Jill: Encouraging me to strive for excellence & sharing my love of creativity and design
+Jill: For encouraging me to strive for excellence & sharing my love of creativity and design

-Cherylin: Always keeping perspective...
+Cherylin: For always keeping perspective...
 Life is a marathon, not a sprint.
 Build a bridge... get over it

 Narelle: For trusting me, inspiring me to do my best and giving me the freedom to flourish